RevoltSecurities/SubProber/README.md

         -u,   --url                   Specify a target URL for direct probing.
 This flag allows for the extraction of status codes and other valuable information.

+        stdin                         Subprober supports stdin input by using cat or echo command with subprober using pipe `|`

     [PROBES-CONFIG]: